process-engine/dynamic_ui_core/README.md

 - save the diagram
 - deploy it to the ProcessEngine
 - run it
-- click on the task un the Live Execution Tracker
+- click on the task in the Live Execution Tracker

-You can now the the configured confirm UserTask.
+You can now see the configured confirm UserTask.
 Since it is a confirm UserTask the DynamicUi rendered some extra buttons.

 ![Confirm UserTask 3](./docs/images/ConfirmUserTask(3).png)